 1. To make a health assessment of sharks and marine turtle to be released after capture

-2. To gather information on ectoparasites and epibionts that assist in informing on ecological, populational and behavioral traits of by-caught / stranded animals
+2. To gather information on epibionts that assist in informing on ecological, populational and behavioral traits of by-caught / stranded animals

 nuria patino